Novus-School/novus/notes/novus_school/courses/immutable_stack_book_v1/04_datomic_01/4_hello_datomic_cloud.md

 4. Learn how to add custom dependencies
 5. Learn how to overwrite default path properties
 6. Learn how `:aliases` work
-7. Learn how to run aliases using `-A` command
+7. Learn how to run aliases using `-` command
 8. Learn how to use `chlorine` to connect atom IDE to a nREPL
 9. Learn how to add new dependencies
 10. Learn how to create a basic datomic database